Get Your Free 2023 Vacation Guide

 More from "Marie McAden"

-At the shallow end of the exhibit, the tank is three feet deep, allowing visitors to reach into the water and feel the animals' smooth skin.
-An observation window offers guests an underwater view of the sharks and rays.
+At the shallow end of the exhibit, the tank is 3-feet deep, allowing visitors to reach into the water and feel the animals' smooth skin.
+An observation window offers guests an underwater view of the rays, which tend to stay close to the bottom.
+There are also great views from the top, where guests, including those in wheelchairs and strollers, can watch the marine life swimming.

-Shark Shallows is included with general admission to the South Carolina Aquarium.
-For more information on the exhibit, click here.
-To learn more about aquariums and museums in South Carolina, visit DiscoverSouthCarolina.com/museums-and-arts.
+The Shallows is included with general admission to the South Carolina Aquarium.
+For more information on this and other exhibits, click here.

 Marie McAden